 Your chances will vary.
 While space allocation is determined on a first-come, first-served basis, the demands of space needed by each artist will determine who receives the remaining spaces as the available spaces are filled.
-For example, if we have a two foot space cancellation, only people who are willing to work in a two foot space will be contacted.
+For example, if we have a three foot space cancellation, only people who are willing to work in a three foot space will be contacted.

 - I didn't get a table.
 What can I do now?

 Unfortunately, the space for the Artists' Alley is limited and not all applicants are guaranteed a table.
 However, sometimes accepted artists are willing to share.
 In the [inevitable] event that the Artists' Alley is full, table sharing is permitted.
 However, there are several ground rules that must be followed by both the renter of the table and the artist borrowing space.

 Once the Artists' Alley has been fully booked, a thread will be started in the Anime Boston forum where artists can request or offer table space.
 This thread will be started by the Artists' Alley Manager, so please wait for it.
 Be reasonable in your requests - you are more likely to receive 2 feet of space than 6 feet.

 - Artists MAY NOT CHARGE more than $20 for every 1 foot of space.
 Tables may NOT be sublet for profit.